statsqixu/statsqixu.github.io/_pages/about.md

   - /about.html
 ---

-I am a fifth-year Ph.D. candidate in the [Department of Statistics](https://www.stat.uci.edu) at UC Irvine.
-I am currently working with Professor [Annie Qu](https://faculty.sites.uci.edu/qulab/).
-Prior to join UC Irvine, I got Master in statistics from [University of Illinois Urbana Champaign](https://stat.illinois.edu) in 2019, and Bachelor in statistics from Tongji University in 2018.
+I am a fifth-year Ph.D. candidate in the [Department of Statistics](https://www.stat.uci.edu) at UC Irvine, advised by Professor [Annie Qu](https://faculty.sites.uci.edu/qulab/).
+Before that, I got Master in statistics from [University of Illinois Urbana Champaign](https://stat.illinois.edu) in 2019, and Bachelor in statistics from Tongji University in 2018.

+I will join the [Department of Statistics & Data Science](https://www.cmu.edu/dietrich/statistics-datascience/index.html) at Carnegie Mellon University as a postdoctoral researcher in August 2024, hosted by Professor [Kathryn Roeder](https://kathrynmroeder.github.io) and Professor [Jing Lei](https://www.stat.cmu.edu/~jinglei/).

 Research Interests
 ======